Exporting Power: Win or Lose?

 Here is where the economics become contentious.
 There are two views of the financial impact of exports on Ontario’s electricity cost – we win, or we lose.

-Importing and exporting power is daily routine for interconnected jurisdictions on the electricity grid.
+Importing and exporting power is a daily routine for interconnected jurisdictions on the electricity grid.
 The flows are essential to ensure the reliability of the grid.

 Ontario is a net exporter of electrical energy.
 Exported energy is priced lower than what Ontario customers would pay.
 At first glance it would seem that we lose money on exports, however its not that simple.
 There are cost and reliability implications associated with reducing or curtailing generation to avoid exports.